If you love coffee, then you probably know that the quality and freshness of the beans used when preparing a cup are of great importance.

 In that line of thoughts, here’s how long coffee beans last:

-- In general, roasted coffee beans last for 2 weeks after roasting.
+- In general, roasted coffee beans last for 2 to 3 weeks after roasting.
 You can extend the period within which they’re fresh to a month if you keep them in an airtight opaque container with a one-way valve.

 - If in a sealed vacuum-packed bag, roasted whole beans’ shelf life extends to 3 to 5 months.